combefis/combefis.github.io/about/cv.md

     <h3>Nonprofit organisations</h3>

     <ul>
+      <li><b>President</b>, <i>Association des Habitants de Louvain-la-Neuve</i> (AH LLN), Part-Time, Louvain-la-Neuve, Belgium. <small>(jul.
+2020 – now)</small><br>
+      <small>The Association des Habitants de Louvain-la-Neuve is a nonprofit organisation open to people living, working or studying in Louvain-la-Neuve which aims at defending and promoting the quality of life, in a broad sense, in Louvain-la-Neuve.</small></li>
       <li><b>Board member</b>, <i>Bebras Community</i>, Part-Time, International. <small>(May 2020 – now)</small><br>
       <small>The Bebras community is in charge of the development of the Bebras contest, an international initiative aiming at promoting computer science and computational thinking among end of primary and secondary school pupils.</small></li>
       <li><b>Board member</b>, <i>Maison du Développement Durable ASBL</i> (MDD), Part-Time, Louvain-la-Neuve, Belgium. <small>(Dec.
 2019 – now)</small><br>
-      <small>MDD is a nonprofit organisation whose goal is to provide a place to support the transition to a greener, more fair, more user-friendly society, locally and globally.</small></li>
+      <small>The Maison du Développement Durable is a nonprofit organisation whose goal is to provide a place to support the transition to a greener, more fair, more user-friendly society, locally and globally.</small></li>
       <li><b>Founder and President</b>, <i>Computer Science and IT in Education ASBL</i> (CSITEd), Part-Time, Louvain-la-Neuve, Belgium. <small>(Jul.
 2012 – now)</small><br>
       <small>CSITEd is a nonprofit organisation whose goal is to promote computer science at large, especially towards pupils from secondary schools and in the education field.</small></li>
       <li><b>Task Handling Committee member</b>, <i>Bebras Community</i>, Part-Time, International. <small>(May 2019 – May 2020)</small><br>